Satyajit99p/Satyajit99p/README.md

 - 🔭 I’m currently working on Churn Modelling
-- 🌱 I’m currently learning Big Data Analytics
+- 🌱 I’m currently learning Computer Vision
 - 👯 I’m looking to collaborate on Research projects involving ML or DataScience
 - 📫 How to reach me: </br> mail    : satyapani999@gmail.com <br/>
                        linkedin      : https://www.linkedin.com/in/satyajit-panigrahi-b7a425202/